EpicGamesFixer/EpicGamesFixer/README.md

 		- After installation end, press "Finish & close" then Shutdown Client PC.
 	- Disable Super Mode and Save It

+Congratulations Epic Games Fixer installed!

 > Now you can installing games and updates in Epic Games Launcher on the Server
->  - All games and updates you installed will be automatically installed and updated
->  - on the Client PC.
+>  - All games and updates you installed will be automatically installed and updated on the Client PC.
-> You can dont logout from the Epic Games Launcher on the Server, for autoupdates
+> Alos you can dont logout from the Epic Games Launcher on the Server, for autoupdates
->   - Enjoy!